Neesh774/Game-Of-Life/README.md

 ### Admin
 - ``golsetprefix [prefix]`` can be used to change the prefix of the bot.
 - ``golsize [size]`` can be used to change the size of the grids(Grids can only go up to size 14 because of limitations in Discord Embeds).

+## To be added
+- A toggleable automatic feature that will update the game to the next generation every 5 seconds.
+- Games that time out if not updated after 5 minutes.